saucelabs/sauce-docs/docs/error-reporting/advanced/morgue.md

 ### Set

-Modifies attributes of the given object in the manner specified.
+The command modifies attributes of the given object as specified.
 Both options below may be specified more than once.

 ```bash
 morgue set <[universe/]project> <query> <key>=<value>
 ```

-You are also able to modify multiple objects by specifying filters.
-The `--filter`, `--age` and -`-time` arguments are accepted to modify.
+You can also modify multiple objects by specifying filters.
+The `--filter`, `--age`, and `--time` arguments are accepted for modification.
 You must specify some filter criteria.

 #### Example